New dates to be announced

 Learning methods and outcomes

 A discussion about what participants want from the course will be followed by talks and slide presentations.
 However, half the course will be devoted to practical hands-on experience with guidance from the tutor.
 By the end of the course, participants will have the information and skills necessary to cultivate a few types of mushrooms in several ways.
-Course participants who complete the entire course will receive a certificate, which will be sent via email after the course.

 Bill Knight used to be a civil engineer until he discovered designing for sustainability and got into Permaculture.
 Since 1997 he has been living and working at Keveral Farm in Cornwall where he is a member of the workers’ co-operative which manages the farmland helping work on the veggie box scheme, running Permaculture courses, farming organic fruit and veg on 10 acres and growing gourmet mushrooms to sell to box customers, restaurants and shops.
 Bill is also a sustainability consultant working with local authorities and social enterprises.
 In his spare time he likes to forage in the woods.